Aliona83/My-first-project/README.md

 Also, there are other navigations links on the right side: Home,About and Contact Us.On the home, page readers will get to know interesting facts about fountains.
 The reader will learn when the first fountain was created, why they called fountains, where the first fountain was created, and what is the oldest fountain in the world.
 ## About
-Here site users will see all six of the most beautiful fountains and their photos, will also  to read about each fountain and find out  where they are   located.
+Here site users will see all six of the most beautiful fountains and their photos, will also can to read about each fountain and find out  where they are  located.
 ## Contact Us

 # Colour Scheme
 ***
-textColor="#e7eaf6"
+The colours were chose as they complemented the light blue picture on main page.
+#e7eaf6
 # Footer
 ***